 Here are some of the basics of our peer tutoring service:

-Tutoring via the referral system: In this case, we provide tutors' names and email addresses to students seeking a tutor in their subject.
-Students pay tutors directly unless they belong to a program that provides free tutoring.
-Tutors respond to the student directly and set their tutoring schedules.
+Tutoring via the referral system: In this case, we will provide peer tutors' names and email addresses to students seeking a tutor in their subject(s).
+Students will pay the tutor directly, unless they belong to a program that provides free tutoring.
+Student and peer tutor set their tutoring schedules.
 Tutors can choose to work with as many or as few students as their schedule allows.
-Tutors can choose to go 'inactive' at any time.
+Peer tutors can choose to go 'inactive' at any time.

 The Application Process

 Students interested in tutoring should apply to the Academic Support and Access Center's Tutoring Services.
 Applications can be filled out online.
-Eligible students must have earned a grade of A or A- in the courses for which they wish to tutor and must provide an unofficial transcript and a faculty reference.
-Students with complete applications will be contacted for an interview.
+Students selected for an interview will be contacted by a staff member.